ethanjli/ublue-forklift-sysext-demo/README.md

-  but these are not high priorities for me in the near future because I am not daily-driving sysexts/confexts yet (and because the system I'm developing Forklift for has not finished its migratiion from Raspberry Pi OS 12 to Raspberry Pi OS 13, which adds systemd-sysext support).
-If you want to lift code out of Forklift for your own independent experiments to make something more tailored to systemd-sysext, please feel free to do so (but follow the requirements of the Apache-2.0 license which Forklift is released under)!
+  but these are not high priorities for me in the near future because I am not daily-driving sysexts/confexts yet (and because the system I'm developing Forklift for has not finished its migration from Raspberry Pi OS 11 to Raspberry Pi OS 12, which adds systemd-sysext support).
+If you want to lift code out of Forklift for your own independent experiments to make something more tailored to systemd-sysext, please feel free to do so (but please follow the requirements of the Apache-2.0 license which Forklift is released under)!
 - The CLI for modifying pallets (e.g. adding package deployments) is only partially implemented; for anything besides adding/updating repo requirements (`forklift pallet require-repo`), I just use a file browser to manually create the necessary files.
-This means Forklift doesn't yet have a CLI equivalent of `systemctl enable (unit)`.
-I plan to eventually add some sort of CLI for that workflow.
+This means Forklift doesn't yet have a CLI command roughly analogous to `systemctl enable {unit}`.
+I plan to eventually add some a more complete CLI for editing pallets.
 - Forklift is a large binary (~20 MB compressed, ~60 MB uncompressed) because it's also designed as a tool to manage all Docker Compose apps deployed on a system, and the fastest/easiest way to implement that was by including github.com/docker/compose/v2 as libraries which I use.
 Making